I love this recipe. It’s really simple to make and then I use it for garlic bread as well as French bread pizza.

 French bread typically has slashes cut in it.
 This is called “scoring”.
 Usually that’s done to the bread after it’s done rising with a special tool called a lame.
 However, I don’t have a lame.
 After a bunch of experimenting, I’ve taken to scoring the bread with a bread knife after I’ve shaped the dough and before the rise.

 Cover the loaves with a clean, light-weight kitchen towel and let the dough rise for half an hour.

-Bake for 20 minutes in a 425 degree oven.
+Bake for 15 to 20 minutes in a 425 degree oven.
 The bread should be a golden brown.
-If it needs to cook a little longer, reduce the heat to 350 degrees and bake a few more minutes.

 Update 4/14/2018: baking time decreased slightly